danielSanchezQ/vit-ops/scripts/README.md

 # Vote Registration

 To register to vote, a ed25519extended key needs generated with jcli and a stake secret key and payment secret key need to be provided.
+Hardware wallets and pointer addresses are not supported at this time.
+Rewards that haven't been withdrawn are also not included.

 Usage: